Women's Pay Inequality: Key 2023 Wage Gap Statistics

 A controlled pay gap is different because it takes into consideration factors like positions, experience, differences in industries, and region.

 Taking these factors into account, women still earn about 98% of what men earn for the same job in which they have the same position and qualifications, with gender being the only difference.

-At every job level in a company ladder, women earn less than men.
-However, the higher women climb on the ladder, the more the pay gap widens.
+At every job level on the company ladder, women earn less than men.
+However, the higher women climb, the more the pay gap widens.
 Women in executive positions make 95 cents for every dollar men make in the same roles.
 This is a staggering difference for a controlled wage gap.

 Wage gap by age and race

 Race impacts the finances of all people in the U.S., and women of color face the consequences of discrimination more than their male counterparts.
 This disparity stretches to disabled women as well, who earn just 80 cents for each dollar earned by disabled men.

 Women's income in comparison to men, by age group

 Women's Income in their 40s by percentage0%